nummacway/gb300-sf2000-tool/README.md

 There are the following buttons below the list:

 - _Check All_ ("static" lists only) makes sure the list matches the folder content.
-It checks all files that exist and unchecks all files that don't.
+It checks all files that exist and - other than the name suggests! - unchecks all files that don't.
 - _Uncheck All_ ("static" lists only) removes all checkmarks.
 - _Alphasort_ ("static" lists only) sorts the list alphabetically.
 This uses your computer locale and is therefore different than the GB300's sorting, which is binary-based.
 - _Add..._ adds ROMs.
 If multicore is enabled, you are asked to choose the core (or stock).